michaela-philip/highway-zoning/README.md

 1. import_census.py
 2. clean.py
 3. create_sample.py
-These three files are written to be scalable - each script contains a section at the bottom to be updated with addition of new cities.
+These three files are written to be scalable - each script contains a section at the top to be updated with addition of new cities.
 Code outside of these sections should not be changed.
+Note that clean.py creates a dataframe called 'sample' that contains a list of each city in the sample and is called in subsequent scripts.

 ## Scraping Scripts
 Due to variation in sources for historical street names, scrape_streets.py contains unique functions for each city's name changes.
 New functions to incorporate an additional city's name changes should be written in scrape_streets.py and called in clean.py